-What should be bleeding obvious is that all three theories cannot be correct at the same time.
+It should be bleeding obvious that all three theories cannot be correct at the same time.
 If the game favours the losing team, it eventually will disfavour the worse team.
 And obviously, the game cannot favour the losing team only in the first 10 minutes and throughout the match.

 So, in a nutshell, Arlington69 is contradicting himself over and over again.